platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 The distributed nature of most CDNs means that for proper functioning, any domains that you intend to make use of the CDN will be required to use CNAME records for pointing the DNS entries.
-Pointing the root domain (example.com) at a CNAME record is not possible for all DNS hosts, so you will need to confirm this functionality or migrate to a new DNS host.
+Pointing the root domain (example.com) at a CNAME record is not possible for all DNS hosts, so you need to confirm this functionality or migrate to a new DNS host.
 CloudFlare has a [more detailed writeup](https://blog.cloudflare.com/introducing-cname-flattening-rfc-compliant-cnames-at-a-domains-root/) of the challenges of root CNAMEs.